3devs-in-a-trenchcoat/titanfall-research/client.dll/strings.md

 - `#PORTAL2_Coop_YourPartnerInScience`
 - etc.
 -
-Granted, there is also some Half-Life stuff like `d3_citadel_05` but since Portal 2 was released later the base engine was more likeley to be from Portal2.
+Granted, there is also some Half-Life stuff like `d3_citadel_05` but since Portal 2 was released later the base engine was more likely to be from Portal2.

 ## Network messages
 The client contains a number of Titanfall specific game state messages.